Disjoint Tours and the Price of Diversity: Preliminaries

+Let $\Pi$ be a minimization problem---like TSP---where each instance $I$ has an associated set of \textit{feasible solutions} $\Gamma(I)$.
+Each solution $s \in \Gamma(I)$ has a cost $c(s)$, and the objective is to find an optimal solution; that is, a feasible solution with minimum cost, $\mbox{OPT}(I)$.
 Consider now the following \textit{diverse} variant of $\Pi$, called simply $\Pi_k$, which, given an instance $I$ of problem $\Pi$ and a fixed integer $k > 0$, is tasked with finding a \textit{minimum-cost} set of $k$ feasible solutions to $I$ that satisfies a specified \textit{diversity requirement}.